Green Cleaning with Mayonnaise, Vinegar and Baking Soda

-1. Mayonnaise is one of the best substances for cleaning pine pitch, grease, or tar off your hands.
+1. Mayonnaise is one of the best green cleaning substances.
+Try it on pine pitch, grease, or to wash tar off your hands.
 Rub it on, let it sit for a few minutes, and clean off the spot.

 2. Remove crayon marks from furniture by rubbing mayonnaise on them.
 Let it sit for a minute or so, then wipe with a damp cloth.

 3. If the flannel backing from a tablecloth sticks to a table, remove the flannel from the tabletop by applying mayonnaise liberally to the area.
 Let it soak in for an hour, then wipe it off with paper towels or a soft cloth.

 4. Road tar on your beautiful car?
 Mayonnaise will take it off without hurting the finish.
 Rub it onto the car and let it set for a few minutes, then wipe off.

 5. To remove the residue from tape or labels on glass, saturate the sticky part with mayonnaise, oil, or peanut butter, then wash and rinse.